enzymejs/enzyme/docs/future/migration.md

 - `enzyme-adapter-react-13` for `^0.13.x`

-## Element referencial identity is no longer preserved
+## Element referential identity is no longer preserved

 Enzyme's new architecture means that the react "render tree" is transformed into an intermediate representation that is common across all react versions so that Enzyme can properly traverse it independent of React's internal representations.
 A side effect of this is that Enzyme no longer has access to the actual object references that were returned from `render` in your React components.
 This normally isn't much of a problem, but can manifest as a test failure in some cases.

 For example, consider the following example: